-Join us for the premiere of the 2019 GreenScreen student environmental films.
-The evening will showcase four student-produced films focused on eco-consciousness.
-This year’s films are 10 Miles Out, Mother of Chernobyl, Perspectives on the End of the World, and Radiation Valley.
+The premiere of the 2019 GreenScreen student environmental films showcased four student-produced films focused on eco-consciousness: Radiation Valley, Mother of Chernobyl, Perspectives On the End of the World, and 10 Miles Out.

 GreenScreen is a hands-on, project-based environmental media production program where students work in teams to leverage their collective production skills and environmental knowledge.
 The goal of the program is not only to increase awareness about the environment, but to expand the ways that these issues are represented and communicated.
 For more information about GreenScreen, visit this page.

 Sponsored by Sony Pictures Entertainment, the Carsey-Wolf Center, and the Department of Film and Media Studies.